jeff5/very-slow-jython/src/site/sphinx/treepython/simple_statements.rst

 There's a corresponding adjustment to be made to the constructor, and how we compose the closure for a function definition.
-(In an implementation that generates Java byte code, composing the closure would be generated code.)
+(In an implementation that generates Java byte code, we would compose the closure in generated code.)

 ..  code-block::    java